-CPT Global has a program for inducting new directors and provides appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
-For more information on Director induction and education, see the Board Charter at www.cptglobal.com/wp-content/uploads/2017/07/Board-Charter.pdf.
+CPT Global has a program for inducting new Directors and provides appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+For more information on Director induction and education, see the Board Charter at https://cptglobal.com/investor-centre.

-Principle 3: Instil a culture of acting lawfully, ethically and responsibly
+Principle 3: Instill a culture of acting lawfully, ethically and responsibly